Disappearance of Susan Powell: Developments in 2010–2012

-In Puyallup, Joshua occupied a home with his two sons, his father Steven, his brothers Michael and John and his sister Alina.
-Joshua indicated that he would rent out his house in Utah.
-It was reported that he returned to Puyallup after he had lost his job in West Valley City.
+In Puyallup, Joshua lived with his two sons, his father Steven, his brothers Michael and John, and his sister Alina.
+He indicated that he planned to rent out his house in Utah.
+Reports stated that he returned to Puyallup after losing his job in West Valley City.

-Soon afterwards, the website SusanPowell.org was launched.
-Described as "the official website of Susan Powell," the site's anonymous entries defended Joshua as the victim of a smear campaign by Susan's family, his estranged sister Jennifer and the LDS Church.
-Additional posts also speculated that Susan's disappearance was connected to that of Steven Koecher, a former journalist who had vanished in Nevada the same week as Susan, and that the two had run off to Brazil together.
-Joshua and Steven were widely believed to have written these posts.
-In late 2010, both men claimed that Susan had abandoned her family due to mental illness and that she had left with another man.
-Susan's family rejected these claims as being "unsupported" by any evidence.
+Soon afterward, the website SusanPowell.org was launched.
+Described as "the official website of Susan Powell," its anonymous posts portrayed Joshua as the target of a smear campaign by Susan's family, his estranged sister Jennifer, and the LDS Church.
+Additional entries speculated that Susan's disappearance was connected to that of Steven Koecher, a former journalist who vanished in Nevada the same week, and suggested that the two had run off to Brazil together.
+Joshua and Steven were widely believed to have written the posts.
+In late 2010, both men claimed that Susan had abandoned her family due to mental illness and had left with another man.
+Susan's family rejected these claims as "unsupported" by any evidence.

-Investigators' scrutiny extended to Steven upon learning from a family friend that he had been obsessed with his son's wife.
-Computer images seized from his house in 2010 turned up 4,500 images of Susan taken without her knowledge, including close-ups of specific body parts.
-Police also turned their attention to Michael after learning that he had sold his broken-down Ford Taurus to a wrecking yard in Pendleton, Oregon, shortly after Susan's disappearance, and had later ordered satellite images of the lot.
-When police found the car, a cadaver dog indicated that decomposing human remains had been in the trunk.
-DNA tests on the car proved inconclusive.
+Investigators' scrutiny extended to Steven after learning from a family friend that he had been obsessed with Susan.
+A search of his home in 2010 uncovered 4,500 images of her taken without her knowledge, including close‑ups of specific body parts.
+Police also focused on Michael after discovering that he had sold his broken‑down Ford Taurus to a wrecking yard in Pendleton, Oregon, shortly after Susan's disappearance, and had later ordered satellite images of the lot.
+When police located the vehicle, a cadaver dog indicated that decomposing human remains had been present in the trunk.
+DNA testing was inconclusive.

-On September 14, 2011, Utah authorities discovered a possible gravesite while searching Topaz Mountain, a desert area near Nephi, that Joshua had visited often as a campsite.
-There were signs of recent soil disturbance and shoveling, but after digging a few feet down, police were unable to find any remains in spite of careful sifting of the soil.
-Federal anthropologists also ruled out the possibility of the site being an ancient burial ground.
-Police continued to examine the site for a time but offered no explanation as to why they previously announced the finding of remains when none had actually been confirmed.
-Authorities said they were following a scent detected by their sniffer dogs.
+On September 14, 2011, Utah authorities located a possible gravesite while searching Topaz Mountain, a desert area near Nephi, that Joshua had frequently visited as a campsite.
+The site showed signs of recent soil disturbance and shoveling, but after digging several feet, investigators found no remains.
+Federal anthropologists ruled out the possibility of an ancient burial ground.
+Police continued examining the area but did not explain why they had initially announced the discovery of remains when none were confirmed.
+Authorities stated they were following a scent detected by search dogs.